Intelligent-Instruments-Lab/iil.is/src/routes/news/summer_interns.md

 **How to apply:**

 If you think your idea is a good fit for the IIL lab, don’t hesitate to contact us!
-Please send us an email with a paragraph that includes the following information: university, course of studies, current degree, musical background and project idea.
+Please send us an email (thor.magnusson@lhi.is) with a paragraph that includes the following information: university, course of studies, current degree, musical background and project idea.
 We look forward to hearing from you.

 <CaptionedImage